trunghng/trunghng.github.io/_posts/2021-08-21-monte-carlo-in-rl.markdown

 			W *= 1/(1-epsilon+epsilon/9)
 	return pi
 ```
-And we wrap everything up with the main function.
+And wrapping everything up with the main function.
 ```python
 if __name__ == '__main__':
 	gamma = 0.9